Rubberazer/iec61850_SCL_toolkit/README.md

 A humble Python script that I use at work to extract variables from SCL files.
 Put together in a rush and clunky as hell, but it seems to do the job.

 No external dependencies, only the Python standard lib.

-Supports all the SCL formats e.g. .icd, .cid. iid and .scd, if there are several IED into an scd file it will extract all of them.
+Supports all the SCL formats e.g. .icd, .cid. iid and .scd, if there are several IED into an scd file, it will extract all of them.

 ## USAGE